Automate EC2 instances resize with AWS Ops Automator

 Conclusion

 AWS Ops Automator is the perfect solution to automate a small set of boring tasks that would otherwise require you to perform them manually or possibly make you stay up late.
-Being able to deploy a single Ops Automator instance and use it to automate tasks across multiple AWS accounts is a nice feature.
+Being able to deploy a single Ops Automator instances and use it to automate tasks across multiple AWS accounts is a nice feature.

 If you need to automate something that Ops Automator doesn’t support out of the box, then you’re out of luck.
 You will probably want to find another tool for the job or develop a custom solution that fits your use case.